hurchalla/factoring/README.md

 ![Alt text](images/cycle5.jpg?raw=true "Greek rho symbol")

-P-Rho is an easy to use, high performance library (header-only) for C++ for factoring and for primality checking, optimized for arbitrary 64 bit input values; it supports all integer types up to 128 bit.
-At the time of this writing, it should provide you with the fastest factoring routine available for arbitrary 64 bit values.
-The P-Rho library uses variants of the Pollard-Rho and the deterministic Miller-Rabin algorithms, as described [below](#algorithms).
+P-Rho is an extremely fast and easy to use C++ library (header-only) for factoring and for primality checking.
+At the time of this writing, it almost certainly provides the fastest factoring routine you could use to factor 64 bit arbitrary values.
+The primality checking should also be among the fastest available.
+It is optimized for all the native C++ integer types (i.e. 16/32/64 bit signed and unsigned ints), but for convenience also supports 128 bit types - including the compiler extensions __int128_t and __uint128_t.
+Note that it is not designed for best performance with 128 bit types, and another library (look for [ECM](https://en.wikipedia.org/wiki/Lenstra_elliptic-curve_factorization)) will do better if 128 bit performance is critical.
+The P-Rho library uses variants of the Pollard-Rho and the deterministic Miller-Rabin algorithms, described [below](#algorithms).
+It is designed for correctness first and foremost, and speed second.
+We can note that a portion of the optimizations (such as Montgomery arithmetic) that P-Rho uses are provided by the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library.

-## Design Goals

-The main goal of P-Rho is to provide correct routines to factor and primality check inputs of any native C++ integer type (i.e. 16/32/64 bit signed and unsigned int types) or compiler-extension type (e.g. __int128_t and __uint128_t).
-A secondary goal is to provide the best possible performance specifically for 64 bit types (assuming we have no advance knowledge about factors).
-This goal is met via improvements to the [algorithms](#algorithms) for Pollard-Rho, Miller-Rabin, Montgomery, and trial division; as well as by using the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library for Montgomery arithmetic.

 ## Requirements